memorygardens/wguComputerScienceNotes/Web Development Foundations/Final Prep/Quizzes/All Quiz Questions.md

 Question: States that federal agencies must make electronic information accessible

-Answer: Section 508 of the rehabiliation Act
+Answer: Section 508 of the rehabilitation Act

 Question: HTML 4.01 added support for which of the following

-Answer: CSS, forms, multiple spoken languages, scripting languages, tabls
+Answer: CSS, forms, multiple spoken languages, scripting languages, tables

-Question: As a general rule, adhering to __ will provide a more consistent rednering of your webpages
+Question: As a general rule, adhering to __ will provide a more consistent rendering of your webpages

 Answer: W3C validation standards